Platense F.C.

-Platense Football Club S.A. de C.V. or simply Platense is a Honduran football club, located in Platense, Puerto Cortés, Cortés.
+Platense Fútbol Club or simply Platense is a Honduran football club, located in Puerto Cortés, department of Cortés.

 The club was founded on 4 July 1960 and in 1965 became the first champions of the Honduran National Football League.
 Their home venue is the Estadio Excelsior.

 History

 Officially Platense Sport Club was founded on July 4, 1960, in the neighborhood of Campo Rojo, Puerto Cortés.
 The initial founders were Roger Riera, Roberto Mejía, Roosevelt Garbut, and Rene Paiz.
 They were later joined by Manuel Flores, Héctor Sánchez, Rolando Méndez, Samuel Williams, Rudolph Williams, Ricardo Fúnez, Julio Linares, Óscar Pineda, Raúl Betancourt, Francisco Maldonado, Humberto Dole, Rolando Zavala and Reginaldo Guevara.

 The founders looked to emulate a successful international club, and ultimately settled on Platense, inspired by Platense of Argentina.
 In its early years, the club was supported by the Tela Railroad Company.
 When amateurism was still in effect, Tela provided jobs and a salary for club athletes, and helped Platense establish itself on a solid financial footing.

 After the Honduran National Soccer League was founded in 1964; Club Deportivo Platense became one of its 10 original members.
 They would also become its first champions, winning the league 27–26 over Olimpia.

 The key players on that team were: Gilberto Zavala, Tomas Maximo, Ricardo 'Cañon' Fúnez, Felix 'Mantequilla' Guerra, Raúl Betancourt, Santos 'Kubala' Díaz, Miguel 'El Chino' Hernandez, 'Pichingo' Croasdaile, Francisco Brocatto, Carlos "Care" Alvarado, "Chita" Arzú, León Victor "Escalera" Jallú, among others.

 Having won the very first title, however, Platense had to wait another thirty-six years for its second.
 They were close twice, finishing runners-up in 1996–97 and Apertura 2000.
 However, it wasn't until Clausura 2001 that Platense returned to glory.

 Their opponents, Olimpia, were the most dominant and successful team in Honduras.
 The first leg of the tie was in Puerto Cortés and finished with a victory for the 'Tiburón' by the score of 1–0.
 The Argentine Marcelo Verón scored the winning goal.
 The return game was won by Club Olimpia by the same score.
 This forced the teams to go to over-time.
 The champion would be the team that scored the first goal (Golden goal).
 It was Platense's Rony Morales who proved the hero, scoring the goal that gave Platense its first title in a generation.

 Platense reached two more semi-finals, but their form soon declined.
 In June 2012, they were relegated and were only able to stay in the top flight by virtue of a merger with CD Necaxa.